 3. Solar Lighting Can Help Reduce Burglary

 Everyone knows that they have to be very careful when cycling at night.
 And that is because criminals use the silence and darkness of the night to prey on vulnerable people.
-And with the traditional power lighting being prone to theft thanks to the copper wires connecting them, most cities are turning to solar lighting.
+And with traditional power lighting being prone to theft thanks to the copper wires connecting them, most cities are turning to solar lighting.
 Solar lighting is more theft-resistant than traditional power lighting.
 Therefore, they can keep the bike paths illuminated for a very long time and make it hard for thieves to prey on bikers and pedestrians.

 Compared to traditional power lighting, solar lighting is cost-efficient, theft-resistant, and can help lower a city's carbon footprint.
 And since solar lights are not linked by wires, the local government will never have to worry about digging trenches.
 Solar lights are self-contained, which means the local government won't have to destroy their beautiful parks to install some wires.